trigg3rX/triggerx-contracts/README.md

 5. Deploy TriggerGasRegistry Contract:

-- User need to set the operator address (TaskExecutionAddress) to used in the script.
+- The user needs to set the operator address (TaskExecutionAddress) to be used in the script.

 ```bash
 forge script script/deploy/2_deployTriggerGasRegistry.s.sol:DeployTriggerGasRegistry --verify --verifier-url "https://api.etherscan.io/v2/api" --etherscan-api-version v2 --chain 84532 --etherscan-api-key <ETHERSCAN_API_KEY> --broadcast
 ```

-- If the contracts are being deployed from scratch, then user won't have the operator address (TaskExecutionAddress) to be used in the script.
-In that case, user need to call the `SetOperatorOnGasRegistry` script after the deployment of the TaskExecution Contracts and set the TaskExecutionAddress in`.env`.
+- If the contracts are being deployed from scratch, then the user won't have the operator address (TaskExecutionAddress) to be used in the script.
+In that case, the user needs to call the `SetOperatorOnGasRegistry` script after the deployment of the TaskExecution Contracts and set the TaskExecutionAddress in`.env`.

 ```bash
 forge script script/deploy/2_deployTriggerGasRegistry.s.sol:SetOperatorOnGasRegistry --broadcast